-Books Build What the Internet Can’t: The (Better) Books Manifesto
+Reading Books Builds What the Internet Can't — The (Better) Books Manifesto

-Life is too short to read sh*tty books.
-That is the baseline of the mission.
-It is more than a rebranding; it is a remedy for what my friends across the pond typically call “shite.”
-Because in a world of industry hype, attention whores, paid-for media, and viral distractions, the ability to find and sit with a quality book—to engage with a story that has a pulse—is no longer just a hobby.
+All readers know this, which is why we try so hard to seek reliable suggestions.
+(Better) Books is more than a newsletter rebranding; it is a remedy for what my friends across the pond typically call “shite.”
+Because in a world of industry hype, attention whores, paid-for media, and viral distractions, the ability to find and sit with a quality book is challenging, but it is no longer just a hobby.
 It is a necessary antidote for your mind.

 Reading books builds the “super” soft skills required to navigate real life.